-An Appeals Committee comprised of Duke students and employees reviews appeals weekly or biweekly at 3:00 pm in 248 West Union Bldg. on alternating Tuesdays and Wednesdays.
-Employees are volunteers, and students are appointed by DSG or GPSC.
+An Appeals Committee comprised of voluntary members of the Duke community reviews appeals weekly or biweekly at 3:00 pm in 248 West Union Bldg. on alternating Tuesdays and Wednesdays.

 If you wish, you may schedule an oral appeal before the Committee.
 Schedule your oral appeal immediately after you submit your appeal online.
-To schedule, contact (919) 684-4947 or email@example.com.
+To schedule, contact firstname.lastname@example.org.
 If you fail to appear at the scheduled time, the Committee will still review your appeal.

 During the adjudication process, the Committee considers all available information, including your online appeal and submitted evidence, the issuing officer's statement, your parking history, and our parking policies.

 The Committee has the authority to resolve a case by: